cloudquery/cloudquery/website/pages/how-to-guides/attack-surface-management-with-graph.md

 In this guide, we will use Neo4j as a destination and AWS as a source.
 For more information on how to set those up, see our documentation on [Neo4j](https://www.cloudquery.io/docs/plugins/destinations/neo4j/overview) and [AWS](https://www.cloudquery.io/docs/plugins/sources/aws/overview).

+For the example queries, we'll be using AWS Identity and Access Management (IAM) Users and Amazon Relational Database Service (RDS) along with some common infrastructure associated with those resources that include IAM User Access Keys, IAM Managed and Inline Policies, IAM Groups, Amazon Virtual Private Cloud (VPC), Amazon VPC Security Groups, and Internet Gateways.
+Our demo environment will have those resources precreated and the graph visualizations will look different than results from your walkthrough.

 Refer to Neo4j's installation documentation (https://neo4j.com/docs/operations-manual/current/installation/) for help setting up Neo4j.
 For this walkthrough, make sure a local instance of Neo4j is up and running.
 Also make sure to install [Awesome Procedures on Cypher (APOC)](https://neo4j.com/labs/apoc/) for Neo4j as we'll be using useful functionality in APOC to assist with our attack surface management use cases.

 ### Step 1: Install or Deploy CloudQuery